syl20bnr/spacemacs/contrib/!window-management/eyebrowse/README.md

 is possible to just preview a workspace, for instance press `SPC W 2` to see what's on the workspace 2 then press `TAB` to go back to the previously activated workspace.

+It is also possible to give a label to a the current workspace by pressing
+<kbd>r</kbd> in the micro-state.

 ## Install